Larger Quantities, Lower Prices

 Hedwigia Moss, Hedwidia Ciliata

 Hedwigia moss grows best in full sun or partial shade and environments with plenty of moisture.
 However, it can survive better in sunny and dry environments than most other moss varieties.
-For this reason, it is often used on rooftop gardens or in dry environments with lots of sunshine.
-It is a fairly hardy plant that can thrive in rocky soil or rich soil, making it a good choice for beginning gardens who want to add accent to a garden.
+For this reason, it is often used on rooftop gardens or in dry climates with lots of sunshine.
+It is a fairly hardy plant that can thrive in rocky soil or fertile soil, making it an excellent choice for beginning gardens who want to add accent to a garden.
 This moss is often used as ground cover in gardens or agricultural projects.
 This ground cover protects the soil from erosion and excess weeds.

 The widespread moss can be found in North and South America, Europe, Asia, Africa, and Oceania.
 In the United States, it grows well in northern regions and is more common in those states.